jiangyijane/jiangyijane.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of Operations and Business Analytics at the [Max M. Fisher College of Business](https://fisher.osu.edu), [The Ohio State University](https://www.osu.edu).
-My research centers on marketplaces and information dissemination within them.
-By employing causal inference, structural models, and machine learning tools, I address novel business challenges and offer practical insights to firms.
+My research centers on marketplaces and the dissemination of information within them.
+Currently, I focus on the role of generative artificial intelligence on platforms, examining how it shapes information flow and influences decision-making.
+I use causal inference, structural modeling, and machine learning to address emerging business challenges and generate actionable insights for firms.

 I received my Ph.D. degree in Operations Management & Management Science from the [Robert H. Smith School of Business](https://www.rhsmith.umd.edu), [University of Maryland](https://umd.edu).
 You may find my CV [here](http://jiangyijane.github.io/files/cv_June2024.pdf).